-This chapter gives you a basic overview of the different standard libraries in Python.
+This lesson gives you a basic overview of the different standard libraries in Python.

 The Python Standard Library is a collection of script modules accessible to a Python programmer to simplify the programming process and eliminating the need to rewrite commonly used commands.
 They can be used by ‘calling/importing’ them at the beginning of a script.
 Generally, these standard libraries are installed alongside Python as packages by Python installers.